Education in Mauritania: Difficulties

 Illiteracy remained a major problem and an important impediment to economic and social development.
 In 1985, the adult literacy rate was estimated at 17 to 25 percent, approximately half the average for sub-Saharan Africa.
 Nonetheless, this rate represented an improvement over the estimated 5 percent literacy rate at independence and 10 percent a decade later.
-Recognizing the need for a better educated work force, in 1986, the President Ould Taya's government launched a major literacy campaign and created the State Secretariat of Culture, Information, and Telecommunications to head the effort.
+Recognizing the need for a better educated work force, in 1986, the President Maaouya Ould Sid'Ahmed Taya's government launched a major literacy campaign and created the State Secretariat of Culture, Information, and Telecommunications to head the effort.
 That same year, the government reported that the number of literacy classes had already increased more than ten times over the 1985 number.

 At the same time, the cost of education was quite high in comparison with neighboring countries.
 In the mid-1980s, Mauritania was spending about US$45 million (20 percent of current expenditures) on education every year.
 Its costs for primary schooling were the highest per student in francophone West Africa, and only Côte d'Ivoire exceeded the cost per secondary pupil.
 These high costs were due in part to teachers' salaries, particularly those of expatriates, and to a generous system of scholarships.
 Planned investment in education for the years 1985 through 1988 was set at US$27 million under the Economic Recovery Program for 1985-88, an increase of less than 1 percent over the period from 1980 through 1984.